 Economics, as stated above, are always a factor in drug R&D, but the cost can be mitigated with the scalability factor of the cloud.
 Instead of investing in software for a one-time use that won’t be needed once research is concluded, pharmaceutical companies can engage the cloud’s Software as a Service (SaaS) to use what tools they want when they want to use them, then immediately stop paying for services and software they don’t need once the job is done.
 This is known as a plug-and-play solution and can include desktops, infrastructure and even the use of A.I. algorithms to engage the process at critical points.

 The clinical trial sector of pharmaceutical research is one expected to rise 11.5% by 2021.
-Increased computing power and data storage are absolutely necessary for this niche to thrive.
+Increased computing power and HIPAA compliant cloud database hosting are absolutely necessary for this niche to thrive.
 Data in the form of imagery, lab work and statistical analysis takes up massive amounts of storage that would threaten to crash or severely limit a common server.
 Those concerns, and the fear of losing data altogether, are assuaged by the benefits of the cloud.

 While businesses ponder whether the move to the cloud is the right one for them, the cloud is the perfect spot for pharmaceutical and biotechnology firms of all kinds.
-With its ability to scale up or down, offer software and infrastructure as a service, promote worldwide collaboration and, most importantly, crunch enormous data sets, the cloud computing environment is proving to be just what the doctor ordered.
+With its ability to scale up or down, offer software and infrastructure as a service, promote worldwide collaboration and, most importantly, crunch enormous data sets, HIPAA compliant servers in a cloud computing environment is proving to be just what the doctor ordered.